 Once upon a time, Mount Abu went by the name Arbuda Mountain, a moniker etched in the annals of the Hindu Epic Mahabharata.
 It’s renowned as the retirement spot of the revered Sage Vashishta.
 This hill station boasts ancient sites and temples that beckon pilgrims from all corners of India, alongside a sprinkling of forts and lakes.

 But here’s the real deal – Mount Abu is a paradise for those seeking respite from the Rajasthan sun.
 Think lush greenery and countless picnic spots.
 You’ve got the Mount Abu Wildlife Sanctuary, Trevor’s Crocodile Park, Nakki Lake, and the world-famous Dilwara Jain Temples, all calling this place home.
 And if you’re up for a historical adventure, don’t miss the Achalgarh Fort ruins, a relic from the 17th century.
-With its serene surroundings and delightful weather, Mount Abu stands as an oasis in the heart and one of the unique places to visit in Rajasthan.
+With its serene surroundings and delightful weather, Mount Abu stands as an oasis in the heart and one of the unique best places to visit in Rajasthan.

 Mount Abu Recommended for: